-- A regex uses specific metacharacters to efficiently encode specific regular-language constructions, such as negation and repetition. - The main metacharacters are presented below in Python notation:
+- A regex uses specific characters to encode specific regular language constructions, such as negation and repetition. - The main metacharacters are the following (in Python notation):

-The used metacharacters partly differ across literature and programming languages.
+The used characters partly differ across literature and programming languages.

 Some languages also include certain non-regular constructions, e.g., \b matches if a word boundary is reached.